DongvinPark/LibuvPractice/README.md

 # Libuv Practice

 ## Project Structure
-- Plea see branch list in github repository.
+- Plea see branch list of this repository.

 ## Run Commands
 - Linux